Interview with Piotr Deadi Dedel by Iva Kanceska 16/02/2012

 Q: What are your goals for the upcoming year?
 Please feel

-free to share your work info(web site).
+free to share your website.

 A: I don't want to sit in one spot, though travelling with my